-Despite their differences, every coffee enthusiast will agree that both single origin coffee and blended coffee has its place.
+Despite their differences, every coffee enthusiast will agree that both single origin and blended coffees have their place.
 Just like with anything, trying to say one is better than the other isn’t really possible, because at the end of the day it all comes down to our own individual palettes.
 And that’s not all – the way you brew your coffee and how you drink it should also be a consideration when it’s comes to deciding which ones best for you.

 Single Origin coffee: